-If the applicant is able to produce the information, but refuses or fails to do so, he or she is not eligible and the case must be denied or closed.
+If the applicant or participant is able to produce the information, but refuses or fails to do so, he or she is not eligible and the W-2 agency must deny the application or close the case.

-Questionable verification or reporting supplied by applicants or participants must be referred for fraud investigation.
-(See 4.5.3)
+Agencies must refer questionable verification or reporting supplied by applicants or participants for fraud investigation.
+(See $\frac{4.5.3}{}$)